-The topic of menstruation can be a taboo topic here in the West, as it seems to be regarded as the “better left unmentioned” and even disregarded.
+The topic of menstruation can be a taboo topic here in the West, as it seems to be regarded as the “better left unmentioned” and sometimes disregarded altogether.
 Women have learned to not talk about it in conversation and pretend like it is not even occurring as we go through our day to day life.
-The very obvious fact is however, that it is happening and typically every 27-30 days.
-And just as we should be honoring the Moon days (full moon, new moon) in the macrocosmic world, we should equally be honoring our Moon days in our own microcosmic life.
+The very obvious fact is however, that it is happening, and typically every 27 to 30 days.
+And just as we should be honoring the Moon days (i.e. full moon, new moon) in the macrocosmic world, we should equally be honoring our Moon days in our own microcosmic life.

-Menstruation is a sacred time of cleansing, reflecting and turning inwards.
-It is essential for our current AND future health to really honor our body during this time of the month and keep activity and energy low.
-If we choose to consistently go through this time of the month in high gear and full force, then imbalance is sure to manifest- specifically in our hormones (which govern everything we do), our bones and in our reproductive systems.
+Menstruation is a sacred time of cleansing, reflecting, and turning inwards.
+It is essential for our current AND future health to honor our body during this time of the month and keep activity and energy low.
+If we choose to consistently go through this time of the month in high gear and full force, then imbalance is sure to manifest – specifically in our hormones (which govern everything we do), our bones, and in our reproductive systems.

-In this society of go, go, go; it is of no wonder why more women than not seem to have hormonal imbalance and menstrual irregularities.
-In fact, these menstrual irregularities such as PMS, are now considered a natural part of a woman’s cycle.
-Although this is a time of lower energy, it does not have to be a time of pain, bloating, nausea, erratic emotions and uncontrollable cravings.
-If we are able to find balance and healthy routine in our daily lives as well as throughout our menstrual cycle, these unwanted symptoms of PMS (and other irregularities) can become a thing of the past.
-On the other hand, if we are constantly stressed, overworked, under-slept and taking in unhealthy food choices, then it is bound to be seen in our monthly cycle.
+In this society of go-go-go, it is of no wonder why more women and more seem to have hormonal imbalance and menstrual irregularities.
+In fact, menstrual irregularities such as PMS, are now considered a natural part of a woman’s cycle.
+Although this is a time of lower energy, it does not have to be a time of pain, bloating, nausea, erratic emotions, and uncontrollable cravings.
+If we are able to find balance and healthy routine in our daily lives (all month long!), these unwanted symptoms of PMS (and other irregularities) can become a thing of the past.
+On the other hand, if we are constantly stressed, overworked, under-slept, and taking in unhealthy food choices, then it is bound to be seen in our monthly cycle.